eme64/blog/_posts/2024-12-24-Intro-to-C2-Part01.md

 - The first column displays the time, when the compilation is issued in milliseconds. `Test::test` is executed after `10876` milliseconds.
 - The second column is the unique id of the compilation, which we can see counting up.
 Note that these ids are not always in perfect order due to compiling methods with multiple compiler threads concurrently and each taking a variable amount of time to complete.
 - The third column indicates which compiler was used.
 Tier 1-3 are used for C1, tier 4 is used for C2.
-- The fourth column display the name of the compiled method, and the size of its bytecode.
+- The fourth column displays the name of the compiled method, and the size of its bytecode.

 Usually, we are only interested in the compilations of certain classes.
 We can limit the printed compilations to specific classes, for example our `Test` class.